Architectural drawing: CGI and computer-aided design

-Computer-aided design (generally referred to by the acronym CAD) is the use of computer software to create drawings.
-Today the vast majority of technical drawings of all kinds are made using CAD.
+Computer-aided design, generally referred to by the acronym CAD, is the use of computer software to create drawings.
+Today, most technical drawings of all kinds are made using CAD.
 Instead of drawing lines on paper, the computer records equivalent information electronically.
-There are many advantages to this system: repetition is reduced because complex elements can be copied, duplicated and stored for re-use.
-Errors can be deleted, and the speed of drafting allows many permutations to be tried before the design is finalized.
-On the other hand, CAD drawing encourages a proliferation of detail and increased expectations of accuracy, aspects which reduce the efficiency originally expected from the move to computerization.
+There are many advantages to this system: repetition is reduced because complex elements can be copied, duplicated and stored for reuse; errors can be deleted; and the speed of drafting allows many permutations to be tried before the design is finalized.
+On the other hand, CAD drawing can encourage a proliferation of detail and increased expectations of accuracy, which may reduce the efficiency originally expected from the move to computerization.